UNC-Libraries/SCTS-Documentation/Accessioning.md

 _Maps to: Access Restrictions Note (Acknowledgements, Restrictions & Processing Tasks tab)_

 A statement indicating what materials in the accession have restrictions on access, what the authority of the restriction is, and for how long the restriction will be in effect.
-Additional information may also be recorded in a Rights sub-record.
+There are several boilerplated options available.

+**Delete the boilerplate instructions!**

 ### Use Restrictions